egoist/docute/docs/README.md

 The title in browser tab is the `title` you defined in `nav` property in config file, this value will also be used in navbar item.

-However, you can use front-matter in markdown to override this:
+However, you can use front-matter in markdown to override page title:

 ```markdown
 ---